Keyano College

 Keyano College is a post-secondary college located in Fort McMurray, Alberta, Canada.
 It offers specialized training to more than 2,100 full-time students and over 4,000 part-time students.
 The main Clearwater Campus is located in downtown Fort McMurray with the Suncor Energy Industrial Campus located in the Gregoire Industrial Park and a new campus in Fort Chipewyan.
 Outreach campuses are located in Anzac, and Fort McKay.
 The college is also a member of the Alberta Rural Development Network.

 History

 Keyano College opened in Fort McMurray in 1965 as the Alberta Vocational Centre (AVC).
 The official opening ceremonies were held on January 26, 1966.
 In 1975 the college was reopened under its current name, "Keyano", which is a Cree word which, roughly translated, means, "Sharing".
 The college's slogan was further adapted from that to be "Yours, Mine and Ours".

 In 1978 Keyano College went public and became a community college when the province appointed a Board of Governors to serve as the decision-making body for the institution.

-Keyano College has grown to become a modern series of buildings on many campuses.
+In 2013 and 2018, the Auditor General of Alberta recommended the college implement information technology systems to meet legislative compliance.
+In 2020, the college network was infected with malware after installing SolarWinds.
+19 staff were laid off later that year.
+In 2022, the college was a victim of a data breach.

+In 2021 the college launched an eSports Management program, and later invested nearly $1 million in a new eSports arena.

+In 2024, police were called to the campus for two student protests.
+The students, who were protesting failing grades, were mainly in the early childhood education program, with one of the cheapest tuitions.
+Some students insisted they were entitled to a passing grade by paying tuition.
+President Jay Notay indicated that granting those students requests would be "compromising our academic integrity".